Excitaprint/atlalert/developer-log.md

 - X is clearing field, but not repopulating DOM w/ posts
   > Solution to move logic to main loop?
 Not in loop now!?
+- Fix 'click one card, click another before closing = reversed gradient
+  > Do this with CSS classes